Net-ng/kansha/doc/board_management.rst

 Card labels are kind of tags users can set on cards.
 They are predefined here.
 Give them a name and a color.
 You can't add nor remove labels from this list.

-Card weights
-^^^^^^^^^^^^

-Cards can be weighted by order of importance.
-If you enable that ranking, you can define a predefined sequence of weights to choose from or let your members freely weight the cards.

 Background
 ^^^^^^^^^^